Diverse by nature

 Gender equity, diversity and inclusion

-- In recent years we have increased the representation of women in leadership positions and have made significant progress towards gender equity across Mazars.
+- In recent years we have increased the representation of women in leadership positions and have made significant progress towards gender equality across Mazars.
 Today, women make up 35% of the global leadership team that drives our 2024 strategic plan.
-They also represent 43.5% of our governance bodies overall (members of our Group Executive Board and our Group Governance Council taken together).
-Whilst this shows great progress (+13 percentage points in a year), we still need to further balance female representation in our Group Executive Board and in local boards and executive committees.
-We believe that the targets set for our leadership team will help.
+They also represent 43% of our governance bodies overall (members of our Group Executive Board and our Group Governance Council taken together).
+However, we recognise the need to further balance female representation in our Group Executive Board alone.

-- Today, over 70% of our 92 countries track and share their gender-diversity indicators.
-Nearly half of them (47%) report having gender-diversity initiatives and programmes in place, most of which have specific HR policies supporting work-life balance in order to facilitate the careers of parents.
+- Today, 59% of our 95+ countries track and share their gender diversity indicators.
+Half of them (50%) report having gender diversity initiatives and programmes in place, of which 57% have specific HR policies to support flexible work schemes and/or work-life balance.

-- Our Group Management Team is composed of 50% female C-level executives, leading global Talent and HR, Finance, Marketing and Communications, Quality and Risk, Innovation, IT and General Secretary functions.
+- Our Group Management Team is composed of 63% female C-suite executives, leading our finance, marketing and communications, quality and risk, innovation, technology and general secretary functions.

-70%of our 92 countries track and share their gender-diversity indicators
+59%of our 95+ countries track and share their gender diversity indicators

-50%Our Group Management Team is composed of 50% female C-level executives
+63%Our Group Management Team is composed of 63% female C-suite executives

 A lot has been done, but we want to do more.
-In 2021, we appointed a global leader of diversity and inclusion, who drives a gender-diversity strategy based on four change drivers: leadership accountability, awareness programmes, HR and talent management, and knowledge and tools.
-This leader, who reports to the group CEO, animates a community of 200 diversity leaders around the world and conducts D&I dialogues with our top 20 countries to discuss action plans.
-Our ultimate and realistic goal is to have 25% of the international partnership made up of women by 2025.
+In 2021, we appointed a global leader of diversity and inclusion, who drives a gender diversity strategy based on four change drivers: leadership accountability, awareness programmes, HR and talent management, and knowledge and tools.
+This leader, who reports to the group CEO, animates a community of 220 diversity leaders around the world and conducts D&I dialogues with our top 20 countries to discuss action plans.

-To help us in this journey, we have partnered, at the group level, with the Gender Balance Observatory, which creates knowledge and initiatives to advance female leadership and representation in top management.
+To help us in this journey, we have partnered, at the group level, with the Observatory for Gender Balance, which creates knowledge and initiatives to advance female leadership and representation in top management.
 Working with the Observatory’s members, Mazars has developed a checklist for CEOs to assess whether their organisations have implemented the necessary actions to deliver results.
 This is a tool we are using to drive our own transformation and progress.